linkerd/linkerd2/rfc/tap-hardening.md

 - How will the new resources required for authorizing request made to the Tap Service affect install/upgrade/uinstall lifecycle?
 - What is the desired behavior in HA?
+- How will streaming work?
+Will the dashboard need websockets?
+- Will cluster-admin users just get permission or do we need to ship the control plane with a new set of bindings for everyone?

 # Possible Sub-projects